shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-macros.md

 https://lensmaster.com/newsunglasses?cb=${CACHEBUSTER}&age=${AGE}
 ```

 Keys are specific to the ad server.
-It's important to note that Xandr auto-inserts click tracking and cache
+It's important to note that Microsoft Advertising auto-inserts click tracking and cache
 buster macros for specific ad servers.
 For more information, see [Auto Macro Insertion](auto-macro-insertion.md).
 Additionally, most creative macros are populated by
 our bidder engine with the exception of click tracking macros.
 Therefore, they won't populate in creative previews, but only during